navarroaxel/navarroaxel.github.io/blog/nodejs-18.md

 # Node.js 18: new fetch and test runner APIs

-This week Node.js v18 was released and we can found a few amazing things in this major release.
+This week Node.js v18 was released and we can found a few amazing stuff in this major release.
 Let's check the most important ones. 🚀

 ## The fetch API